Dear Angelenos,

 • Keep trash cans tightly closed with tamper proof tops.

 • Empty water containers such as outside water for companion animals or children’s pools.
-Keep the cover on the spa and keep the gate to the pool closed.
+Keep the cover on the spa and keep the gate to the pool closed. - Supervise your pets and small children when outside.

-3. Remove unnecessary undergrowth that creates hiding places.
+- Remove unnecessary undergrowth that creates hiding places.

 • Generally coyotes are reclusive and like to hide in brush or thickets.
-Thinning or clearing the undergrowth removes hiding places.
+Thinning or clearing the undergrowth removes hiding places. - Safely haze without harming them, instilling their natural fear of Humans.

 • Coyotes who have adapted to urban living may realize there are few real threats and may approach people or visit yards when people are present.
 Safe and humane hazing can re-instill the fear of people.